Tribe warns US government against moving ahead with mine

 Apache Stronghold, a group composed of San Carlos Apache members and others, wants to halt the land swap while the case plays out in court.
 The panel of 11 judges on the appeals court is expected to issue a decision in the next few months.

-Tonto National Forest officials said they forwarded email queries from The Associated Press about the agency's plans to their superiors.
-Oak Flat is in the Tonto National Forest about 70 miles (110 kilometers) east of Phoenix.
+He wrote that the Forest Service has “committed to providing at least 60 days’ notice before any future environmental analysis and Draft Record Of Decision (DROD) for the Land Exchange and Project is issued.”

+Muehlhof also said consultation with tribal members is ongoing, including a planned April 25 meeting.

-Representatives of the Resolution Copper mining company said they didn't know what the agency was planning.
+Representatives of the Resolution Copper mining company said they were unaware of the meeting or any plans by the agency.

 U.S. Rep. Raúl M. Grijalva, a Democrat who represents southern Arizona, has introduced legislation aimed at halting the project.
 He urged Agriculture Secretary Tom Vilsack this week to continue withholding publication of the environmental review.